 The Cutec institute Cutec operates a pilot plant to investigate the thermochemical conversion of different types of biomass to synthesis gas and the separation of elements of the biomass step-by-step via a hot gas filter, water-based scrubber, sulferox scrubber, etc.

-The greasoline® technology converts oily and fatty raw and waste materials to hydrocarbon mixtures consisting of chemical substances occurring in fossil gasoline, kerosene and diesel fuels.
+Greasoline® technology converts oily and fatty raw and waste materials to hydrocarbon mixtures consisting of chemical substances occurring in fossil gasoline, kerosene and diesel fuels.
 These products may be used as fuels and fuel components but also as chemical raw materials.
 The procedure was developed at the Fraunhofer Institute for Environmental, Safety and Energy Technology UMSICHT in Oberhausen, Germany.
 The GREASOLINE project was supported under FP6.
 In contrast to biodiesel, the product is chemically identical with fossil fuels.
 [Source: Fraunhofer Instiute].

-US research on thermochemical conversion
+US and Canadian research and demonstration on thermochemical conversion